alexbfree/thesis/src/chapter-9.md

 >—Mike Monteiro, author of _Ruined by Design: How Designers Destroyed the World, and What We Can Do to Fix It_

 <span class="editnote">UPDATE THIS TO REFER MORE EXPLICITLY BACK TO PLACEMENTS FROM SECTION IV INTRO</span>
+<span class="editnote">Make sure it makes sense without the insights, edit as needed</span>
+<span class="editnote">c9 framing: Ch 9 operationalises the HDR agenda.
+Proposes a series of focal domains but is less coherent than some of the earlier chapters in clearly mapping out how all of the elements of the HDR agenda fit together.
+Highlights emerging domain of work, and figuring out how to operationalise the principles and objectives will take time (and does provide some nice examples).
+I need to add some more HDR framing stuff showing how these different parts in Chap 9 fit together overall and relate to the agenda  (refer back to section III)</span>
+<span class="editnote">Notes on operationalising: Reframing that this is not PAR, due to lack of feedback loop from AR interventions.
+There is iterative process.
+Actually your approach can be justified as something novel in its own right due to your placements helping you understand how to operationalise HDR.
+Need to unpack the lessons around operationalising. </span>

 In this chapter, I take on the roles of adversarial designer, social activist and technical strategist, drawing upon: